 4. Adopt new technology

 These days, technology touches everything we do — so it’s no surprise that modern residents seek tech-powered apartment amenities.
-Investing in property technology (proptech) will simplify your residents’ lives and significantly impact their decision to stay as long-term tenants.
+Investing in property technology (proptech) will simplify your residents’ lives and significantly impact their decision to renew their lease or opt for a long-term lease.

 Some of the most worthwhile proptech solutions include: